-- You are not going to finish syrup on your RSE. - Finished syrup has a density that equates to 7 degrees above the boiling point of water. - Boil on the RSE until: - The sweetening sap in the pan has developed a deep brown color - The bubbles start changing their character, from a rolling boil to smaller bubbles. - The temperature in the pan is elevated - If you have a syrup hydrometer, it just starts to float - At which point, or at the point you have run out of sap, or run out of time to feed the fire, use welders' gloves to remove the pan from the RSE, and let the fire burn out. - You will then finish your syrup on a stove, turkey fryer (recommended) or barbecue grill until you reach 7 degrees above the boiling point of water for your area, or the syrup hydrometer floats to the HOT redline (66 brix).
+- You are not going to finish syrup on your RSE. - Finished syrup has a density that equates to 7 degrees above the boiling point of water. - Boil on the RSE until: - The sweetening sap in the pan has developed a deep brown color. - The bubbles start changing their character, from a rolling boil to smaller bubbles. - The temperature in the pan is elevated. - If you have a syrup hydrometer, it just starts to float. - Once you have reached the density of near-syrup,, or at the point you have run out of sap or run out of time to feed the fire, use welders' gloves to remove the pan from the RSE, and let the fire burn out. - You will then finish your syrup on a stove, turkey fryer (recommended) or barbecue grill until you reach 7 degrees above the boiling point of water for your area, or the syrup hydrometer floats to the HOT redline (66 brix).